Prioritising Health Research

 - Describe the nature of information published by PSPs, and the characteristics of health-related PSPs and Top 10s published to date (including mapping onto the UKCRC Health Research Classification System).
 These will be made available as an open-access, downloadable resource.

 - Identify common themes which cut across UK PSPs in different areas of health care.
 Findings will be summarised in an open-access report, lay summary and tailored briefings for funders.

 Joanna Crocker (Project Lead), Senior Researcher, Interdisciplinary Research In Health Sciences (IRIHS), Nuffield Department of Primary Care Health Sciences, University of Oxford, UK

 Lucy Moore, Health Services Researcher, Interdisciplinary Research In Health Sciences (IRIHS), Nuffield Department of Primary Care Health Sciences, University of Oxford, UK

 Maaz Khan, Medical Student at Gonville & Caius College, University of Cambridge, UK

 Project advisory group & PUBLIC Involvement

-We are grateful for the support of 12 advisory group members including Gunilla Åhrén, Tootie Bueser, Sally Crowe, Benjamin Davies, Teresa Finlay, Toto Gronlund, Noemi Roy, Kristina Staley, Sanjay Thakrar and Ayath Ullah.
+We are very grateful for the support of 12 advisory group members including: Gunilla Åhrén, Tootie Bueser, Sally Crowe, Benjamin Davies, Teresa Finlay, Toto Gronlund, Noemi Roy, Kristina Staley, Sanjay Thakrar and Ayath Ullah.

 NIHR Oxford Biomedical Research Centre